Spyder-Academy/spyderacademy/content/education/how-to-trade-using-gamma-exposure/index.md

 ## Net Gamma Exposure Tool:

-Traders can leverage tools like the Net Gamma Exposure tool on the Spyder Academy platform to read near real-time gamma positioning in the market.
+Traders can leverage tools like the [Net Gamma Exposure tool](/tools/gamma-exposure/) on the Spyder Academy platform to read near real-time gamma positioning in the market.
 This provides a deeper understanding of structural flows, offering valuable insights into the market's current state and potential future movements.

+### Gamma Exposure Tool in the Spyder Academy Discord

 In the Spyder Academy Discord Classroom, type ```/gex chart TICKER```, replacing `TICKER` with the ticker you are analyzing.